How to Spend 72 Hours in Baltimore

 Now that you’ve carbo-loaded, let the walking commence!
 Wander along the Inner Harbor promenade until you reach the National Aquarium, where 20,000 sea animals reside in award-winning habitats, including a tropical rainforest and the Australian Outback.
 You can even feel like you’re in the middle of the ocean as sharks swim around you in the 225,000-gallon Shark Alley!

 Depending on your energy level, walk or take a Water Taxi across the harbor to Federal Hill, a picturesque neighborhood that’s lined with Belgian cobblestones, quaint 18th and 19th-century row houses and a plethora of charming antique shops and cozy restaurants.
-For lunch, head to Cross Street Market; it was constructed in 1846 and hosts a wide array of food vendors, from pizza and burgers to vegan eats.
+For lunch, head to Cross Street Market; it was constructed in 1846 and hosts a wide array of food vendors, from pizza and burgers to international cuisines and vegan eats.

 Just a few blocks away, you won’t want to miss the eclectic and wholly original American Visionary Art Museum.
 The exterior stuns with a mosaic of sparkling mirror fragments (itself a piece of art, created by at-risk children), and the interior is filled with original creations from exclusively self-taught artists.
 Still have more time to explore?
 Grab a scooter or a ride-share and head to Locust Point where you’ll find Fort McHenry, the birthplace of our national anthem.

 You’ve probably worked up a pretty good appetite.
 Head back to downtown Baltimore for a meal at Sotto Sopra, a contemporary Italian restaurant located along the historic Charles Street corridor.
 There, you can enjoy a rotating selection of innovative dishes like honey lavender salmon and pumpkin ravioli topped with amaretti cookies.

 Day 2 : Immerse Yourself in Baltimore's History